7/27

 7/27 is the second studio album by American girl group Fifth Harmony, released by Syco Music and Epic Records on May 27, 2016.
 The record is the follow-up to the group's debut studio album Reflection (2015).
 Its lyrics discuss themes of female empowerment and love.
 It features guest appearances by American R&B and hip hop artists Ty Dolla Sign, Fetty Wap and Missy Elliott, and collaborations with producers Jack Antonoff, Kygo and Norwegian duo Stargate.
 7/27 is primarily a pop, tropical house and R&B record that includes elements of reggae, funk, electronic dance music, hip hop and trap.
 Unlike the genres explored on Reflection, 7/27's songs incorporate new genres like tropical house.
 This is the final Fifth Harmony album to feature Camila Cabello before she left the group in December 2016 to pursue a solo career.

 The album debuted at number four on the US Billboard 200, becoming the group's highest-charting album in the US to date, and selling 74,000 equivalent album units.
 7/27 earned the group its first top-five entry in the United Kingdom, where it peaked at number three, and a top-five entry in Canada where it peaked at number three.
 Elsewhere, it peaked in the top fives of sixteen other countries, reaching number one in Spain and Brazil.
-To further promote the album, Fifth Harmony embarked on its second headlining concert tour, The 7/27 Tour, which visited North and South America, Europe and Asia.
+To further promote the album, Fifth Harmony embarked on its fifth headlining concert tour, The 7/27 Tour, which visited North and South America, Europe and Asia.
 7/27 received generally positive reviews from contemporary music critics.